INTRODUCTION

 Critical Participants in the Fraud Enterprise

-In response to the substantial financial and reputational damage caused by Amjad Ali Chajra, Faisal Raza Chajra, and their associated network, multiple legal actions have been initiated.
+In response to the substantial financial and reputational damage caused by Amjad Ali, Faisal Raza, and their associated network, multiple legal actions have been initiated.
 FIRs have been registered across various jurisdictions in Pakistan, and formal complaints have been submitted to the Federal Investigation Agency (FIA) and authorities in the UAE, Qatar, Oman, and other Gulf countries.

 Individuals named in the investigation include: